quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part13_5.3_Matrices.md

 ---

 #### Change of Basis Matrix Concept
 Background context: A change of basis matrix transforms points and directions from a child coordinate system (C) to its parent coordinate system (P).
 This transformation is crucial for understanding how positions and orientations are represented across different coordinate systems.
-The matrix \( M_{C.P} \) indicates the transformation from child space to parent space.
+The matrix $M_{C.P}$ indicates the transformation from child space to parent space.

 :p What is the purpose of a change of basis matrix in game development?
 ??x